Bằng Lăng

 Ngô Bằng Lăng (born 1979) is a Vietnamese former model and actress.
-She began her modeling career in 1997 when she was a student, she finished in Top 10 at Asian Fashion Model Search (later Vietnamese Supermodels) in 2002 and became widely famous for her participation in notable movies, such as Dance Girls (2003), Street Ciderrella (2004), Gangsta Girls (2005).
+She began her modeling career in 1997 when she was a student, she finished in Top 10 at Asian Fashion Model Search (later Vietnamese Supermodels) in 2002 and became widely famous for her participation in notable movies, such as Dance Girls (2003), Street Ciderrella (2004), and Gangsta Girls (2005).
 She is usually called the Black Pearl of Vietnamese fashion industry.